DIY CNC Kit: RF-45 Milling Machine Conversion / Retrofit

 State of the Union: One Shot Works for X-Y and X and Y are “On the Bracket”l

 There’s been quite a lot of progress I’ve been slow to report on, so this is a catchup post in pictures in no particular order:

 X-Axis is assembled and “on-bracket”…

 One shot oiler for the X and Y axes is now up and running well.
-Between the way lapping and the one shot, I can tight the gibs as tightly as they can go with a screwdrivers and the axes still move like velvety smooth butter…
+Between the way lapping and the one shot, I can tighten the gibs as tightly as they can go with a screwdriver and the axes still move like velvety smooth butter…

 X-Axis is “On-Bracket”…